 Under pressure to meet deadlines and in the privacy of their own homes, information workers often find the simplest way to get work done, whether these methods are covered by IT’s security protocols and policies, or not.
 In addition, developers, who are moving fast to deliver new projects might forget to remove unencrypted secrets in their code, and their file sharing habits may slip in the heat of a hot delivery date.

 These aren’t problems that are going away as the world returns to “normal.”
 In 2020, companies cast a wide net for new talent, hiring the best candidates from every corner of the globe.
-So while many workers make their way back to the relative security of the office, many others are opting to work remotely, continuing to collaborate and share information through Zoom, Slack, project management software, Google Docs, “unauthorized” developer tools, and other off-the-approved-list tools.
+So while many workers make their way back to the relative security of the office, many others are opting to work hybrid, continuing to collaborate and share information through Zoom, Slack, project management software, Google Docs, “unauthorized” developer tools, and other off-the-approved-list tools.

 Every bad password and unprotected secret is a weak link in your company’s foundation, because compromised credentials from one account can give hackers the information they need to access more important data elsewhere in the system.
 The SolarWinds breach, one of the largest and broadest hacks in history, was made possible by an intern, who set “solarwinds123” as their password.